PFR (band): History

 PFR was founded in 1989 as the Joel Hanson Band by Joel Hanson, who was a camp counselor at Camp Shamineau, a Christian youth camp in Minnesota.
 In 1991, the band, then known as Inside Out, was signed to Brown Bannister's newly founded Vireo Records.
 After signing, Patrick Andrew suggested the band change the name to "Pray for Rain" after a line from a poem.
-In 1992, the band released Pray for Rain, and gained some attention with the song "Do You Want to Know Love".
+In 1992, the band released Pray for Rain.
 Shortly after releasing the first album, an existing band (an instrumental group who did soundtrack work) known as Pray for Rain threatened a lawsuit, leading the band to settle on the name PFR.
 The first album was reissued with a slightly modified cover to reflect the change.

 In 1993, PFR released their second album, Goldie's Last Day, whose title track was inspired by the passing of Patrick Andrew's pet golden retriever.
-Also that year, the band recorded a cover of "We Can Work It Out" by The Beatles with guitar legend Phil Keaggy for the various artists tribute CD Come Together: America Salutes The Beatles.
+Also that year, the band recorded a cover of "We Can Work It Out" by The Beatles with Phil Keaggy for the various artists tribute CD Come Together: America Salutes The Beatles.

 PFR released their third album, Great Lengths in 1994.
-The album had the band's biggest hit, "The Love I Know", inspired by I Corinthians 13.
-The Great Lengths tour introduced a new band, Jars of Clay, who would become one of the most popular Christian groups to date, also enjoying great mainstream success.
+They toured with Jars of Clay.

-Having changed musical direction with each album, PFR moved into an edgier, heavy sound for 1996's Them.
-While the album was well-received, the band shortly afterward announced that they were splitting up.
-In 1997, The Late Great PFR was released, a greatest hits album containing three new songs, with one ("Forever") becoming a Christian radio hit.
+PFR released Them in 1996 and shortly afterward announced their breakup.
+In 1997, The Late Great PFR was released, a greatest hits album containing three new songs.

 Over the next 5 years, the band reunited for an occasional benefit concert.
-In 2000, when Mark Nash was working as the A & R director of Squint Records, the band returned to the studio to contribute to Steve Taylor's Roaring Lambs project, inspired by the book by Bob Briner.
-Working on the project inspired the band to sign to Taylor's Squint Records, and record 2001's Disappear.
+In 2000, when Mark Nash was working as the A & R director of Squint Records, the band returned to the studio to contribute to Steve Taylor's Roaring Lambs compilation album, inspired by the book by Bob Briner.
+Working on the project inspired the band to sign to Taylor's Squint Records and record 2001's Disappear.
 The album did not gain much exposure, however, due to Squint Records selling to another company, which also displaced artists such as Chevelle and Sixpence None the Richer.
 Another casualty of the Squint shakeup was the PFR cover of Paul McCartney's "Wonderful Christmastime" recorded for a 2001 Squint Christmas compilation that was never released.
 However, the recording has been released digitally through the band's MySpace page.
 In 2002, PFR recorded a cover of "Livin' Thing", originally by Electric Light Orchestra.